-Because if the facet joint was what was causing your pain all along then the numbing of the nerves and the anti-inflammatory effect of the steroids can make a huge difference to your pain experience.
+Because if the facet joint was what was causing your pain all along, then the numbing of the nerves and the anti-inflammatory effect of the steroids can make a huge difference.

 And this can leave you feeling great for weeks or months at a time afterwards.

-However for others the injections have little to no effect.
+However, the injections may also have little to no effect.

 This usually signifies that your facet joints weren't the problem to begin with and your search for an answer for your pain has to go on.

 And the disappointment that comes when this happens can leave you feeling deflated and a whole lot worse off than before.